 Whether you’re interested in politics, planting trees, law-making or baking, your work experience placement at the Parliament of Victoria will be an experience you’ll remember.
-This is a unique opportunity to undertake a one-week placement in either a Parliamentary Sitting or Parliamentary Services program in Term 1 or Term 2, 2022.
+This is a unique opportunity to undertake a one-week placement in either a Parliamentary Sitting or Parliamentary Services program in Term 3 or 4, 2022.
+(Placements for terms 1 and 2 are now closed.
+Please check your dates carefully.)

 Parliamentary Sitting placements provide the opportunity to see the law-making process up close.
 Students will go behind the scenes with the staff who directly support Parliament sittings, to get a deeper understanding of our democratic processes.
 Find out more.